-We live in a world of screens, buttons, and voice commands.
-Every time you check your phone, adjust the thermostat, or use a self-checkout kiosk, you’re interacting with a machine.
-But have you ever stopped to think about the crucial element that bridges the gap between you and that technology?
-It’s called an HMI or Human Machine Interface.
+We live in a world powered by screens, buttons, and voice commands.
+Every time you unlock your smartphone, adjust the thermostat, or use a self-checkout kiosk, you’re interacting with a machine through a digital interface.
+But behind every smooth interaction is a critical technology that connects people and machines: the Human Machine Interface (HMI).

 What is HMI?